aptoma/aloha-plugins/README.md

 To use the plugins you have to configure a custom path for the plugins.

 	Aloha.settings = {
+        // path needed for shared libs used by plugins
+        requireConfig: {
+            paths: {
+                'aptoma': '../../../aloha/aptoma'
+            }
+        },
 		// path for custom plugins (relative from Aloha.settings.baseUrl)
 		bundles: {
 			'aptoma': '../../../aloha/aptoma/plugins'